pytorch/xla/.github/ci.md

 in `.github/scripts/run_tests.sh`.

 CPU tests run immediately after the `torch_xla` build completes.
 This will likely be the first test feedback on your commit.
-GPU tests will launch when both the `torch_xla` and `torch_xla_cuda_plugin` complete.
-GPU compilation is much slower due to the number of possible optimizations, and the GPU chips themselves are quite outdated, so these tests will take longer to run than the CPU tests.

 ![CPU tests launch when `torch_xla` is complete](../docs/assets/ci_test_dependency.png)

-![GPU tests also depend on CUDA plugin](../docs/assets/ci_test_dependency_gpu.png)

 For the C++ test groups in either case, the test binaries are pre-built during the build phase and packaged in `cpp-test-bin`.
 This will only be downloaded if necessary.

-[^1]: Note: both GPU and TPU support require their respective plugins to be
+[^1]: Note: TPU support require its respective plugins to be
     installed.
 This package will _not_ work on either out of the box.

 ### TPU CI